raulsenaferreira/AIGOV_paper/README.md

 # AIGOV_paper
 Code for the paper LLM-based Framework for AI Governance.
-This repository is under development; we are improving the code and organization and uploading new versions of it.
+This repository is under development; we are improving the code and organization and uploading new versions.

-The repository is organized in two main folders: RAG and General Tools.
+The repository is organized in three main folders: RAG, General Tools, and Prompt Engineering.

 You can use them independently.
 Inside each directory, you will find a README with installation instructions.